-An educational subsidy increase $\epsilon(1-\mu_t)$ raises the consumption of the investors, while financing it by income taxes on the same occupation lowers the consumption of the non-investors.
-See Figure 3.
-If $\mu_t$ were zero, average consumption would be unaffected but differences in consumption associated with heterogeneity of the children's education costs would be reduced (assuming that education is not subsidized to start with and hence non-investing households consume more than every household in the same occupation that does invest).
-This would result in a mean-preserving reduction of the variation in parental consumption, thus raising the interim expected utility of current consumption in occupation c.
+If μ_t were zero, average consumption would be unaffected but differences in consumption associated with heterogeneity of the children's education costs would be reduced (assuming that education is not subsidized to start with and hence non-investing households consume more than every household in the same occupation that does invest).
+This would result in a mean-preserving reduction of the variation in parental consumption, thus raising the interim expected utility of consumption of unskilled adults of the given generation.